openenergymonitor/guide/source/technical/mqtt.markdown

 `emonhub/rx/10/values format`

 emonHub servie can be restarted with `$ sudo service emonhub restart`.
-Latest log file entries can be viewed via the Emoncms web interface admion or with: `$ tail /var/log/emonhub/emonhub.log`.
+Latest log file entries can be viewed via the Emoncms web interface admin or with: `$ tail /var/log/emonhub/emonhub.log`.
 All the data currently being published to MQTT topic can be viewed in real-time in the EmonHub log.

 ### {% linkable_title Emoncms Publisher %}